 What Causes Yellow Discharge During Pregnancy?

 - Bacterial vaginosis (BV): It is caused due to a bacterial imbalance.
-Usually, good bacteria control bad bacteria in the vagina, but when it reverses, it results in BV.
-It, therefore, results in a yellow or green discharge that is thick and foul-smelling and is associated with vaginal pain and burning sensation (3).
+Usually, good bacteria control bad bacteria in the vagina, but when it gets reversed, it might cause BV.
+It, therefore, results in a yellow or green discharge that is thick and foul-smelling and is associated with vaginal pain and burning sensation (4).

-- Sexually transmitted infections (STIs): They are the common causes of abnormal vaginal discharge, and pose a risk of other STIs if not treated on time.
-The major types of STIs include trichomoniasis (4), Chlamydia and gonorrhea (5).
+- Sexually transmitted infections (STIs): They are the common causes of abnormal vaginal discharge and pose a risk of other STIs if not treated on time.
+The major types of STIs include trichomoniasis (5), Chlamydia, and gonorrhea (6).

-- Pelvic inflammatory disease (PID): When STIs or bacterial infections are left untreated, the infections spread to the uterus, ovaries and fallopian tubes.
-As a result, they lead to symptoms such as yellow discharge, pain during pelvic exams, nausea, fatigue and painful urination (6).
+- Pelvic inflammatory disease (PID): When STIs or bacterial infections are left untreated, the infections spread to the uterus, ovaries, and fallopian tubes.
+As a result, they lead to symptoms such as yellow discharge, pain during pelvic exams, nausea, fatigue, and painful urination (7).

 These are the likely reasons for yellow discharge during pregnancy.
-Sometimes, you might have the discharge not because of any infection but on wearing uncomfortable panties or using unhygienic products too.
+Sometimes, you might have the discharge not because of any infection, but because of wearing uncomfortable panties or using unhygienic products too.

 But if the discharge is abnormal and you have symptoms such as itchiness, foul odor, and vaginal pain, you should see a doctor.
 Medical tests help diagnose the condition, and the doctor would suggest the necessary treatment.

 Yeast infections are treated with antifungal tablets, creams, ointments, or suppositories.
 Bacterial and sexually transmitted infections are treated with antibiotics that are considered safe during pregnancy (8).